radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 >[!note] Changes made in the schema settings do not affect the underlying schema.

 RDN Attribute Name and Display Columns are a combination of the primary key and at least one other attribute.
-You can also declare RDN Attribute Name and Display Columns using the View Designer, see Declaring an RDN Attribute Name and Value for more details.
+You can also declare RDN Attribute Name and Display Columns in the [Identity Views](../identity-views/intro-view-design).

 To declare or Modify RDN Attribute Name and Value: